flare-foundation/attestation-client/deployment/README.md

 The deployment includes:

-- Cloning the Attestation-Suite deployment repository from GitHub.
+- Cloning the Attestation Suite deployment repository from GitHub.
 - Preparing credentials.
 - Deploying Docker containers for:
     - Blockchain nodes: